 Small lakes, ponds, and protected inlets of larger lakes are ideal for float tubes.

 Large lakes are far from ideal.
-The waves, the wake from powerboats, and windy conditions of many larger lakes make float tube use downright dangerous.
+The waves, the wake from powerboats, and the windy conditions of many larger lakes make float tube use downright dangerous.

 If you fish a larger lake in a tube stay close to the shoreline for safety.
 You can get off the lake faster if dangers arise and you’ll be out of the way of boat traffic.